List of Reformed denominations: Germany

-The German Reformed Church (Reformierte Kirche) forms, together with German Lutheran and united Protestant churches, the umbrella named Evangelical Church in Germany (German: Evangelische Kirche in Deutschland) or EKD.
+The German Reformed Church (Reformierte Kirche) forms, together with German Lutheran and united Protestant churches, the umbrella named Protestant Church in Germany (German: Evangelische Kirche in Deutschland) or EKD.
 The member churches of EKD were formerly the Protestant state churches in German states before the separation of religion and state in 1919.
 EKD represents, alongside Catholicism, Germany's "mainstream" religious bodies.